MariaHochstoeger/el-madre/README.md

 ## Technologies/Packages Used and Sources

 - Django v4.2.1 (version 4 since it is a long-term supported (LTS) release)
+- Django Template Tags and Filters for learning about [truncate](https://www.djangotemplatetagsandfilters.com/filters/truncatewords/)
 - Gunicorn v20.1
 - PostgreSQL / [ElephantSQL](https://elephantsql.com)
 - Dj-database-url v0.5